VCIP-RGBD/DFormer/README.md

 - [ ] Release the code of RGB-D pre-training.
 - [ ] Release the DFormer code for RGB-D salient obejct detection.

-> We invite all to contribute in making it more acessible and useful.
+> We invite all to contribute in making it more accessible and useful.
 If you have any questions or suggestions about our work, feel free to contact me via e-mail (bowenyin@mail.nankai.edu.cn) or raise an issue.

 ## Reference